avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 **Login into orion**

-To log into Orin we need two things:
+To login into Orin we need two things:
-- Stablish a VPN connection
+- Establish a VPN connection
 - Use a secure-shell command [ssh](https://en.wikipedia.org/wiki/SSH_(Secure_Shell))

-*For loging just type something like this.
-Remember to change to your username bio326-21-x*
+For loging just type something like this.

 ```bash
 $ ssh bio326-21-0@login.nmbu.no
 ```
+*Remember to change to your username bio326-21-x*

 This will ask for your password.
 Type it

 *Even you don't see anything the password is typed*